KenKundert/emborg/doc/commands.rst

 created archive is checked if one is not specified unless ``--all`` is given, in which case all archives are checked.

+The ``--repair`` option will attempt to repair any damage found.
+Be aware that this is considered an *experimental* feature in *Borg* and so carries extra risk due to its immaturity.

 .. _configs: